March 2020 Ongoing

 4. Showcase the communities’ work through media actions to raise awareness on global issues and inspire climate action

-In 2021 we started with ten schools in Nepal and Scotland that in 2022 mentored another school each into the project via our mentoring scheme.
-We have now worked with forty schools so far (please see below the map of the schools we have worked with since 2021 through this project) and aiming to continue our very successful mentoring scheme adding ten schools more each year, which will ensure sustainability and increase the impact of the project.
+In 2021 we started with ten schools in Nepal and ten in the UK that in 2022 mentored another school each into the project via our mentoring scheme.
+We have now worked with forty schools so far (please see below the map of the schools we have worked with since 2021 through this project) and continuing our very successful mentoring scheme adding ten schools more each year, which will ensure sustainability and increase the impact of the project.

-We will soon be broadening our reach to schools in the whole of the UK and in Europe, so if you are a school outside of Scotland and you are interested in being partnered with a school in Nepal, please get in touch!
+We will soon be broadening our reach to schools in Europe, so if you are a school outside the UK and you are interested in being partnered with a school in Nepal, please get in touch!

 What the schools have done so far: